Parental Addiction and Child Custody

 According to the National Center on Substance Abuse and Child Welfare, approximately 1 in 8 children live with at least one parent with a substance use disorder (SUD), a medical condition defined by the uncontrollable use of a substance despite negative consequences.1 Parents can lose custody of their child or children where substance abuse issues may impact the ability of the parent to provide shelter, food, and safety to a child as determined in court.

 During a divorce or other custody cases, the court decides child placement arrangements by considering what’s in the child’s best interest.2 Although state statutes may vary in terms of “best interest” determinations, there are several guiding principles that are typically used—all of which can be affected by substance use.
-For instance, a parent who struggles with substance abuse might also struggle to meet their child’s physical and mental health needs or provide shelter, food, and safety for their child.2
+For instance, a parent who struggles with substance misuse might also struggle to meet their child’s physical and mental health needs or provide shelter, food, and safety for their child.2

 Overview of Child Custody